KAfable/Graphs/projects/ancestor/README.md

 Clarifications:

-- The input will not be empty.
+- The input will not be empty
-- There are no cycles in the input.
+- There are no cycles in the input
 - There are no "repeated" ancestors – if two individuals are connected, it is by exactly one path.
-- IDs will always be positive integers.
+- IDs will always be positive integers
-- A parent may have any number of children.
+- A parent may have any number of children

+## Notes

+- seems like a DFS approach to get the earliest ancestor
+- the earliest ancestor of a child is the earliest ancestor of its parent
+- need to have logic to compare
+- how do I keep track how far an ancestor is?
+- base case is whenever there are no more parents
+- what gets returned?
+You would return older ancestor